PikeOS and ELinOS in Automotive

-Technologies such as Advanced Driver Assistance Systems (ADAS), In-Vehicle Infotainment (IVI), Over-The-Air (OTA) updates, Tire Pressure Monitoring Systems (TPMS) and autonomous driving need a robust, lean and performant operating system.
+Technologies such as Advanced Driver Assistance Systems (ADAS), In-Vehicle Infotainment (IVI), Over-The-Air (OTA) updates, Driver Monitoring System (DMS) and autonomous driving need a robust, lean and performant operating system.
 We address the needs of these technologies and those yet to invent with our robust, safe and secure separation and virtualization approach with hard real-time capabilities.

 Virtualization and hard real-time operations are ensured by our real-time operating system (RTOS) and type 1 hypervisor PikeOS.
 It allows safe and secure functional interaction of applications with mixed-criticality.
-Virtualization allows to manage complexity within automotive software environment and lower maintenance efforts while being highly assured against cyber threats thanks to PikeOS Common Criteria EAL3+ certification (PikeOS 4.2.3 Build S5577 x86_64, ARM v7/8).
+Virtualization allows to manage complexity within Automotive software environment and lower maintenance efforts while being highly assured against cyber threats.

 Automotive Guest OS

-Because Automotive applications range from non-critical infotainment systems to highly critical control functions in the car, PikeOS accordingly provides a broad variety of Guest OSes: Our technology supports Android, AUTOSAR classic & adaptive, GENIVI or AGL (via Linux), Linux, ELinOS, PikeOS Native, POSIX®.
+Because Automotive applications range from non-critical infotainment systems to highly critical control functions in the car, PikeOS accordingly provides a broad variety of guest operating systems: Our technology supports Android, AUTOSAR classic & adaptive, COVESA or AGL (via Linux), Linux, ELinOS, PikeOS Native, POSIX®.

 Automotive Architectures (Single & Multi-Core)

 - ARM Cortex V7, V8 or Cortex R, M